Safe Boating Tips

-Always check local weather conditions before departure- TV and radio forecasts can be a good source of information.
-If you notice darkening clouds, volatile and rough changing winds, or sudden drops in temperature, play it safe by getting off the water.
+Always check local weather conditions before departure; TV and radio forecasts can be a good source of information.
+If you notice darkening clouds, volatile and rough changing winds or sudden drops in temperature, play it safe by getting off the water.

-- Follow a Pre-Departure Checklist
+Follow a Pre-Departure Checklist

-- Use Common Sense
+Use Common Sense

-- Designate an Assistant Skipper
+Designate an Assistant Skipper

-- Develop a Float Plan
+Develop a Float Plan

 Whether you choose to inform a family member or staff at your local marina, always be sure to let someone else know your float plan.
 This should include where you’re going and how long you’re going to be gone.

 Make Proper Use of Lifejackets

-- Learn to Swim
+Learn to Swim

-Beginning boaters and experienced experts alike need be familiar with boating safety rules of operation.
-Boater education requirements vary by state- some require validated completion of at least one boating safety course.
-Regardless of your individual state's requirements, it's always important to be educated, aware and prepared for every circumstance that might arise.
-You can learn boating safety rules by taking a local community course, or there are online tutorials to help educate novice boaters.
+Take a Boating CourseBeginning boaters and experienced experts alike need to be familiar with the boating safety rules of operation.
+Boater education requirements vary by state; however, some require validated completion of at least one boating safety course.
+Regardless of your individual state's requirements, it's always important to be educated and prepared for every circumstance that might arise.
+You can learn boating safety rules by taking a local community course or online course to help educate yourself.

-Take advantage of a free Vessel Safety Check from the US Coast Guard (see links below).
-They offer complimentary boat examinations to verify the presence and condition of certain Safety Equipment required by State and the Federal regulations.
+Consider a Free Vessel Safety CheckTake advantage of a free vessel safety check from the US Coast Guard.
+They offer complimentary boat examinations to verify the presence and condition of certain safety equipment required by state and federal regulations.
 Free of charge, they’ll provide a specialist to check out your boat and make helpful boating safety tips and recommendations.
 They also offer virtual online safety checks as well.
-Find a vessel Safety check examiner closest to you.